karenmeep/karenmeep.github.io/_posts/2016-01-19-how-you-start-speaking.md

 ##Finding places to speak

 This is a question that comes up often.
-Here are a few places Twitter accounts I follow to find open Call For Proposals:
+Here are a few Twitter accounts I follow to find open Call For Proposals:

 - [Call To Speakers](https://twitter.com/calltospeakers)
 - [Callback Women](https://twitter.com/callbackwomen)